somersbmatthews/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 </details>
 <br>

-Kind of overkill for our purposes...the purpose is just to demonstrate.
+It's overkill for our needs...the purpose is just to demonstrate.
 But it is certainly very DRY!

 ---